 One of the myths is that the laser produces a ‘burning smell’ when working on the cornea.

-Rest assured, rather than burning or cutting, the high-energy excimer laser disrupts the molecular bonds the corneal tissue,
+Rest assured, rather than burning or cutting, the high-energy excimer laser disrupts the molecular bonds in the corneal tissue,

 literally disintegrating specific areas in order to create the ideal shape for perfect vision.
 So it may smell like burning, but it’s actually the laser splitting apart molecules of collagen.